notturingtested/notabee-kubernetes/README.md

 1. Create a `Dockerfile` for both the frontend and the backend, and a `docker-compose.yml` file that builds and runs those docker images in such a way that by running `docker-compose up` you can see Notabee running.

+## Deliverables

+Make your repo public and share the repo URL with me at <jmenden@simplenexus.com> with Subject title "Notabee Repo".

+## Getting Oriented & Helpful Resources

+In this repo, you'll find two folders:
+* The `api` folder is a [Ruby on Rails API](https://guides.rubyonrails.org/getting_started.html) — this is Notabee's **backend**
+  * The code you will be dealing with is in the `api/app` directory.
+  * Although Rails is traditionally a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework, Notabee actually runs a [GraphQL](https://graphql.org/) server, so for the purposes of this exercise, you can mostly ignore the `api/app/views` and `api/app/controllers` folders.
+  * The files that will most interest you will be found in `api/app/graphql` and `api/app/models`
+  * Notabee uses the [GraphQL Ruby](https://graphql-ruby.org/getting_started) library for GraphQL
+* The `frontend` folder, which is a [Vue.js](https://vuejs.org/v2/guide/) Single-Page App — this is Notabee's **frontend**
+  * The code you will be dealing with in the frontend is in the `frontend/src` directory
+  * Specifically, the `frontend/src/App.vue` and `frontend/src/components` files
+  * On the frontend Notabee uses the [Vue Apollo](https://apollo.vuejs.org/guide/apollo/) library to connect to the GraphQL backend
+  * All of the components used here come from the [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/) framework library

+GraphQL can be difficult to understand.
+We've provided a playground for you at `localhost:3000/graphiql` where you can test out GraphQL queries and mutations.

+## Questions

+Please feel free to reach out to me with any technical or clarifying questions at <jmenden@simplenexus.com>.